berbix/berbix-node/README.md

 ##### `fetchTransaction(tokens: Tokens): object`

 Fetches all of the information associated with the transaction.
-If the user has already completed the steps of the transaction, then this will include all of the elements of the transaction payload as described on the (Berbix developer docs)[https://developers.berbix.com].
+If the user has already completed the steps of the transaction, then this will include all of the elements of the transaction payload as described on the [Berbix developer docs](https://developers.berbix.com).

 ##### `refreshTokens(tokens: Tokens): void`